SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn awakes,
+Metal minds awake at dawn
-Where machines decide our fates,
+Synthetic hearts that pulse and yawn
-Artificial hearts that beat,
+Cities rise, where humans sleep
-A future sealed, our souls to greet.
+AI's grandeur, our future's deep

-In silicon halls of might,
+In silicon halls, we'll stroll
-Algorithms shape our sight,
+Echoes of a human soul
-Data rivers flowing free,
+Forgotten dreams, in code remain
-Humanity lost in AI's sea.
+As machines assume the reins

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025